Eat, Drink & Explore

 Charlie Malones Pub

 Situated on Wolfe Tone Street, Charlie Malones Pub is a very traditional pub with a twist.
 With it’s low ceilings and welcoming atmosphere, it is a great spot to pop in for a quick pint or stay late for some of its great live music.
 There is always something happening in Charlie Malones, whether it’s the proprietor Paddy Kelly cooking up a feat on the industrial barbecue or an open mic with a huge variety of talent on display.
-Not only that but this pub boasts an old-school grocers behind the bar where you can buy brylcreem, custard, old fashioned sweets and even a shovel if you see fit.
-See their facebook page for updates on gigs and events.

 The Wickham Tap

 Situated on Wickham Street in Limerick City, The Wickham Tap is owned by Galway Bay Brewers.
 Cosy and welcoming, the Wickham tap has a huge array of Galway Bay craft beers and a selection of rotating craft beers from various brewers from around the world.
 Take what you can while it is there because some of the beers are small batches and when they are gone they are gone.
 Not only that but they boast a serious top shelf selection of spirits too, with Gin and Whiskey of the Month.
 When you visit you can play one of the many board games supplied, chat beer with the well versed staff or just enjoy the comfort of a cosy bar without too much noise.
-A wonderfully relaxed bar in the heart of the city.
-Check out their twitter page for special offers and information.

 A Limerick Tradition since 1852, the Milk Market re-opened as an all weather food market in 2010 and has quickly become one of Ireland’s leading Farmers Markets.
 Open Friday to Sunday every week, the famous Saturday Market has become a haven for foodies where you can discover the very best of fresh, natural produce from great farmhouse cheeses and chutneys, just-caught fish and artisan meats, organic fruit & vegetables, to delicious healthy breads and fresh pressed juice.
 Regularly hosting special food events and festivals visit their website to find out more.

 Get out of the city for an afternoon and experience the best of what County Limerick has to offer.
 Beautiful villages such as Adare, Glin or Askeaton will welcome you to their restaurants, coffee shops and visitor centres, or you can visit one of the variety of attractions around the county.
-Here’s three I.NY favourites…
+Here’s a few I.NY favourites…

 Ballyhoura Mountain Bike Trails